 Beginning in January 2024, the Department convened a negotiated rulemaking committee to consider new proposed regulations on, among other things, state authorization of distance education programs.
+This rulemaking was terminated, without producing any regulatory changes, in December 2024.

 Beginning July 1, 2017, California required out-of-state private post-secondary educational institutions that offer distance education to California residents to register with the state's Bureau for Private Postsecondary Education ("BPPE").
 Capella University and Strayer University have filed BPPE registration applications and received confirmation of the registration.